 The development of the financial sector and payments services in the Maldives is challenged by the geographical nature of the country and the small size of the economy.
-Despite 85 percent of the adult population being bank account holders, there are significant hurdles to access financial and payment services.
-While the provision of payment services are dominated by the banking industry, the limited access to banking facilities for segments of the population living in smaller, more isolated islands have led to a high reliance on cash for transactions.
+Despite more than 85 percent of the adult population being bank account holders, there are significant hurdles to access financial and payment services.
+While the provision of payment services is dominated by the banking industry, the limited access to banking facilities for segments of the population living in smaller, more isolated islands have led to a high reliance on cash for transactions.

 The Financial Sector

 The financial sector of the Maldives is dominated by the commercial banking sector.
 Currently, there are eight banks in the Maldives, of which two are locally incorporated.
 A single bank dominates the retail banking segment, with approximately 85 percent of bank account holdings and over 80 percent of the retail payment transactions, along with key payments infrastructure.
 The rest of the financial sector is comprised of five insurance companies and three other finance companies which cater to the leasing, housing and SME finance markets as well as the stock exchange.
 The lack of an ideal level of competition and the shallowness of financial markets are challenges to the development of both the financial sector and the payments ecosystem.

 8 Commercial Banks

 8,221 POS TERMINALS

 3 NON-BANK FINANCIAL INSTITUTE

 5 Insurance Companies

 100% MOBILE COVERAGE